The super nabla operator: Further directions

+It is possible that such descriptions may be found exploiting the work of Carlsson and Mellit (see \cites{Mellit-Poincare, Carlsson-Mellit-Nabla}).
+Building on an expansion of Mellit for

-Carlsson and Mellit \cite{Carlsson-Mellit-Nabla} obtain a new proof of the Shuffle theorem for $\nabla ^k(e_n (\X))$.
-In their proof, they specialize $\Y_{k}$ to $M$, and take the coefficient of $s_{1^n}(\Y_i), 1\le i \le {k-1}$ to reduce \autoref{Mellit-Poincare} to $\sum_{n=0}^{\infty} \nabla ^k e_n (\X)$.
+Carlsson and Mellit \cite{Carlsson-Mellit-Nabla} obtain a new proof of the shuffle theorem for $\nabla^k e_n$.
+In their proof, they specialize $\X_0$ to $M$, and take the coefficient of $s_{1^n}(\X_i)$ for $1 \leq i \leq k$ to reduce \Cref{Mellit-Poincare} to $\sum_{n=0}^{\infty} \nabla^k e_n$.
 With this specialization, they show that the infinite series involves nilpotent endomorphisms which allows a further reduction to a finite series of monomials in $\X$, with the correct positive $q,t$-weights.

-An interesting byproduct of their method is that the statistic $\text{dinv}$ pops out naturally, without having to know the Shuffle conjecture beforehand.
-Further study may yield a refinement of their argument giving a positive monomial expansion for $\nabla _{\YY}(e_n(\X))$.
+An interesting byproduct of their method is that the statistic $\text{dinv}$ pops out naturally, without having to know the shuffle conjecture beforehand.
+Further study may yield a refinement of their argument giving a positive monomial expansion for $\nabla_\ast^k e_n$ and a solution to \Cref{problem:tstat}.